-222 223 0.
-District The School District of Palm Beach County, its individual and collective departments, managers, staff and facilities.
-224 225 p.
-Disability A physical or mental impairment that substantially limits one or more of an individual's major life activities.
-226 227 228 229 q.
-DOE Department of Education, an executive-branch department of the State of Florida, which is tasked with recommending education-related policy to the Governor, State Board of Education, and state Legislature, and oversees local school districts' adherence to state requirements.
-230 231 232 233 r.
-DOE or State Board of Education Rules Legislatively-mandated policies as established by the Department of Education or State Board of Education for governmental and operational facilities for personnel and administration, including State Board of Education Rule 6A-1.012, "Purchasing Policies."
-234 235 236 237 S. Front A business which purports to be a M/WBE for purposes of obtaining District contracts, but which is actually owned, controlled, and/or operated in a manner that is inconsistent with the performance of a commercially useful function and that does not comply with the District's requirements for M/WBE certification.
-238 239 240 t.
-Goals (Annual Diversity Goals) A percentage of total contract dollar volume, on an annual basis, for the participation of minority and women-owned businesses in the District's procurement, professional services and construction contracts.
-241 242 u.
-Industry Categories Construction, professional services, non-professional services, commodity procurement, manufacturing, wholesale, and retail, 243 244 245 246 V. Joint Venture An association of two or more persons or businesses to carry out a single business enterprise for profit for which purpose they combine their property, capital, efforts, skills and knowledge.
-Joint ventures must be established by written agreement.
-247 248 W. Minority.- a "minority" or "minority person" means a lawful, permanent resident of Florida who is: 249 250 i. an "African American," a person having origins in any of the racial groups of the African Diaspora; 251 252 253 ii. a "Hispanic American," a person of Spanish or Portuguese culture with origins in Mexico, Central or South America, or the Caribbean, regardless of race; 254 255 256 iii. an "Asian American," a person having origins in any of the original peoples of the Far East, Southeast Asia, the Indian Subcontinent, or the Pacific Islands, including the Hawaiian Islands prior to 1778;

-- iv. a "Native American," a person who is a member of or is eligible to be a member of a federally recognized Indian tribe.
-A "federally recognized Indian tribe" means an Indian tribe, band, nation, rancheria, pueblo, colony, or other organized group or community, including any Alaska native village, which recognized by the Secretary of the Interior on October 1, 1985, as having special rights and is recognized as eligible for the services provided by the United States to Indians because of their status as Indians, and any tribe that has a pending application for federal recognition on October 1, 1985, as having special rights and is recognized as eligible for the services provided by the United Sates to Indians because of their status as Indians, and any tribe that has a pending application for federal recognition on October 1, 1985; or - v. an American woman.

 - x.
+Industry Categories. -- Construction, professional services, non-professional services, commodity procurement, manufacturing, wholesale, and retail. - y.
+Joint Venture.-- An association of two or more persons or businesses to carry out a single business enterprise for profit for which purpose they combine their property, capital, efforts, skills and knowledge.
+Joint ventures must be established by written agreement. - z.
+Minority.- a "minority" or "minority person" means a lawful, permanent resident of Florida who is: - i. an "African American," a person having origins in any of the racial groups of the African Diaspora; - ii. a "Hispanic American," a person of Spanish or Portuguese culture with origins in Mexico, Central or South America, or the Caribbean, regardless of race; - iii. an "Asian American," a person having origins in any of the original peoples of the Far East, Southeast Asia, the Indian Subcontinent, or the Pacific Islands, including the Hawaiian Islands prior to 1778; - iv. a "Native American," a person who is a member of or is eligible to be a member of a federally recognized Indian tribe.
+A "federally recognized Indian tribe" means an Indian tribe, band, nation, rancheria, pueblo, colony, or other organized group or community, including any Alaska native village, which recognized by the Secretary of the Interior on October 1, 1985, as having special rights and is recognized as eligible for the services provided by the United States to Indians because of their status as Indians, and any tribe that has a pending application for federal recognized as eligible for the services provided by the United Sates to Indians because of their status as Indians, and any tribe that has a pending application for federal recognition on October 1, 1985; or - v. an American woman.

-M/WBE.-- A minority-owned business enterprise or a women-owned business enterprise or a designated combination of minority- and woman-owned business enterprise in a specified industry that: - i. employs 200 or fewer permanent full-time employees and that, together with its affiliates, has a net worth of not more than five million dollars (\$5 million) or any firm based in this state which has a Small Business Administration 8(a) certification (and as applicable to sole proprietorships, the \$5 million net worth requirement shall include both personal and business investments): and - ii. has at least 51% minority ownership, daily management, and control of the business; and - iii. is domiciled in the Palm Beach County, Miami-Dade County, or Ft.
-Lauderdale metropolitan statistical areas (MSA), or is domiciled in the State of Florida and can demonstrate that it routinely bids on and/or performs contracts in Palm Beach County; and - iv. is lawfully organized to engage in commercial transactions.
+aa.
+M/WBE.-- A minority-owned business enterprise or a women-owned business enterprise or a designated combination of minority- and woman-owned business enterprise in a specified industry that: i. with the exception of manufacturing and wholesaling firms, employs 200 or fewer permanent full-time employees (Reference the District's SBE and M/WBE Procedures Manual dated July 2006, for the M/WBE Revenue or Sales Size Standards (4)(c)(i)(ii)&(iii). and that, together with its affiliates, has a net worth of not more than five million dollars (\$5 million) or any firm based in this state which

+- ii. has a Small Business Administration 8(a) certification and is located in the State of Florida. (and as applicable to sole proprietorships, the \$5 million net worth requirement shall include both personal and business investments); and - iii. has at least 51% minority ownership, daily management, and control of the business; and - iv. is domiciled in the Palm Beach County, Miami-Dade County, or Ft.
+Lauderdale metropolitan statistical areas (MSA), or is domiciled in the State of Florida and can demonstrate that it routinely bids on and/or performs contracts in Palm Beach County; and - v. is lawfully organized to engage in commercial transactions.